 What makes this model better than the above all?

 - You know what, I just select it for its better bandwidth.
 It has the same technical features as that of Siglent SD1052DL.
 But it gives you 3 times the bandwidth compare to Siglent with little price increase.

 - The increased price is so low that you cannot skip this product when you really require a high bandwidth, and higher bandwidth means a powerful oscilloscope.

 In terms of some good features, this model has a 200MHz bandwidth, 2 channels, 1 GSa/s real-time sample rate, external triggering, math functions including FFT, and 40K memory depth.

 In summary, the Hantek DSO5202P is almost the same features as that of the above models, except it has low memory depth.

 Obviously, there are many models you can check online.
 You will see some USB scopes too, just do not go for them.
 They are not really good until you buy the high-quality one.

-People/Projects use these beginner oscilloscopes
+Best usage of these beginner oscilloscopes